Community & Trauma Counseling

 - Assistant Professor

 With a Specialized Practice Area in Clinical Mental Health Counseling

-The MS in CTC program of studies provides a comprehensive 60-credit curriculum in two different delivery methods: a traditional weekday format and an evening and weekend model.
-Both delivery methods require an identical, lock-step 20-course curriculum that is designed to be completed by full-time students in two years (five semesters including the summer session).
+The MS in CTC program of studies provides a comprehensive 60-credit CACREP accredited curriculum in a traditional weekday and evening model.
+This delivery method is a lock-step 20-course curriculum that is designed to be completed by full-time students in two years (seven semesters including an intensive pre-fall in each year of the program and the summer session between years one and two).
 Either delivery method is designed for working students and can be taken on a half-time basis.
-Courses are delivered through a hybrid-learning format that combines on campus classes and online instruction.
+Courses are delivered through a hybrid-learning format that combines on-campus classes and online instruction.
 Graduates from either progression will have met the coursework and practice requirements for state licensure (in Pennsylvania and many other states) and national certification in professional counseling (LPC/NCC).

 The CTC program has changed how I live my life.
 It made me even more curious about the connection between the brain and the body; how they make us feel, think, and move.
 It showed me so many things that I may not have ever thought of or imagined myself doing.

 Born out of growing empirical evidence that trauma is frequently at the root of psychological distress and dysfunction, the Master of Science degree program in Community and Trauma Counseling (CTC) aims to develop competent trauma-informed professionals who have the knowledge and skills to work as practitioners, researchers, and policy makers.
 Consistent with the central mission of Jefferson, this program combines a comprehensive, innovative, multidisciplinary and flexible education with an emphasis on a broader societal context.
 By integrating a specialized knowledge of trauma with a broad base of counseling scholarship and practice, graduates will emerge as versatile professionals in the global community.
 This program seeks to enhance the professionalism and practice of the field of trauma counseling by encouraging research and excellence in evidence-based practice.